- Admissions & Aid

 Religious Literacy Project

-The Religious Literacy Project, headed by Diane Moore, is a new initiative begun in 2011 that will enable Harvard Divinity School to continue its nearly four decades of leadership in religious studies and education in the United States.
+The Religious Literacy Project, headed by Diane L. Moore, is an initiative that enables Harvard Divinity School to continue its nearly four decades of leadership in religious studies and education in the United States.

 The project is based on three premises: